 When it comes to the number of homes and the type of tenure that will replace the demolished homes, RBH are much harder to pin down.

-To replaces the reported 528 flats to be lost under the proposed tower block demolitions and refurbishments at College Bank, RBH has said it will build 120 new homes on the site.
+To replace the reported 528 flats to be lost under the proposed tower block demolitions and refurbishments at College Bank, RBH has said it will build 120 new homes on the site.

 At the Lower Fallinge estate, primarily composed of four storey deck access blocks, 244 flats in 16 blocks lost to demolition are to be replaced with 560 new homes, the Manchester Evening News reported.
 Five of these blocks have already been demolished and construction has only started on 55 of these new homes so far.